 - How do I start using Siteimprove?

-If you are the contact person for your website, and are not receiving Siteimprove reports, please contact Robert Thompson in the IT Department who can add you as a Siteimprove user.
+If you are the contact person for your website, and are not receiving Siteimprove reports, please contact Leila Rand in the IT Department who can add you as a Siteimprove user.
 You will then receive an email from Siteimprove with your login credentials, which will go into your spam or junk folder.
 You will need to move it into your inbox, and follow the steps to create a password.
 You are then responsible for maintaining and updating your pages and monitoring the Siteimprove reports which you will receive in your email box on Mondays.